squirrellnonymous/AP2/DESIGN.md

 ## Current Status
 - **Working**: Leukocytes flashcards work well and have been shared (don't touch!)
-- **Completed**:
-   - practical is in a shareable state for other students, just needs fine tuning and more features

 - **What's Next**:

-   - Add more practical data (erythrocytes, functions, most to least common, the heart) - Arena
-      - tagged (leukocytes, unit-2, ... heart, )
-   - Building tag-based flashcard sets from the practical data (images and yml)
+- Unit Tests? suggestion from boyfriend... what do you think?

-   - fine tune the animations
+- Practical fine tuning:
-      - fix image loading glitches
-         - loading image ..just gray...
-         - preload images in the background (up to 5 images ahead?)
-      - start fresh with each new card (no flipping in that reveals the answer)
-         - clear the state after the last card so it's always just a new card from the pile with the question (no animation)
    - dark mode based on system (is that possible in a browser)
    - fine tune the buttons and focus colors
       - main text entry field should be more prominent
       - answer sheet fields should be less prominent (still clickable)